krim404/DellXPS15-9550-OSX/Tutorial_11.0.md

 ### Create Boot Media

-Use the existing Mac to download the 11.0 installer from the App Store (make sure you have the full version) and create a bootable USB stick with CLOVER.
+Use the existing Mac to download the 11.0 installer from the App Store (make sure you have the full version) and create a bootable USB stick with OpenCore.
 Open Terminal and enter `diskutil list` and search for the deviceid of the USB stick (ex. disk2).
 Then reformat it by entering

 ```
 diskutil partitionDisk /dev/disk2 GPT JHFS+ BigSur 0b